 Step #4: Analyse and report

 Dimension Data research found that 53% of contact centres think analytics will be the most influential in reshaping the industry over the next five years, yet four out of ten do not have the tools to analyse data.
-Ensure you can measure and report on your social interactions to help improve the customer experience.
+Ensure you can measure and report on your social customer care data to help improve the customer experience.

 - Use a social customer service tool with built-in analytics to understand what customers are happy or unhappy about.